Timinator2000/Timinator-Python-Project/markdowns/checklist.md

 * Address 5DN1L concern about Mutual Exclusivity explanation
 * page 13 - bottom - did I identify where partial solution option was used?
 * Make many links to other puzzles be playground links instead of links to the puzzle.
+* 2025 and Beyond
   * Who Dunnit? page
-* Who Dunnit (Revisited) page
+* page 75 5DN1L's link to page 80
-* 5DN1L wants a summary of what to do to build a solver with coloring functionality

 # Upon Publishing